How do I perform a basic health check of my Spectrum Control / TPC server?

 1) Do you have backup software running on your server to backup the server for disaster recovery?
 Check to make sure you have a current/recent backup of the server that can be used for recovery, and that scheduled backups are taking place as planned.

-2) Check your system disks/filesystems for adequate disk space (i.e., OS: C:, /root, /tmp filesystems, application: TPC install disk/filesystem, DB2 install/database disk/filesystem)
+2) Check your system disks/filesystems for adequate disk space (i.e., OS: C:, /root, /tmp filesystems, application: application install disk/filesystem, DB2 install/database disk/filesystem)

 3) Check system and application event/error logs, errpt/syslog for error messages or conditions needing action/attention.